ros-navigation/docs.nav2.org/configuration/packages/configuring-waypoint-follower.rst

 It also hosts a waypoint task executor plugin which can be used to perform custom behavior at a waypoint like waiting for user instruction, taking a picture, or picking up a box.
 If a waypoint is not achievable, the ``stop_on_failure`` parameter will determine whether to continue to the next point or stop.

+The Waypoint Follower module also supports pure GPS waypoint following, given GPS coordinates and tools to convert the GPS coordinates to robot's map frame. `Robot Localization <https://github.com/cra-ros-pkg/robot_localization/>`_  package is the main tool used here to convert GPS waypoints to robot's map frame.
+There is an action server named ``FollowGPSWaypoints`` within ``nav2_waypoint_follower``.
+The action server is parallel to ``FollowWaypoints`` in terms of structure and execution.
+Difference is that in ``FollowGPSWaypoints`` waypoints are first converted to map frames then executed consequently.
+Other features of Waypoint Follower module such as waypoint task executor plugins are also supported for GPS waypoint following.

 Parameters
 **********